GoldenFlame0/CharSheet3/README.md

 # DnD 5e Character Sheet

 This is a project I started to learn Avalonia and also keep up my C# skills.
-It's a 5e character sheet application meant to be highly portable have easy management of creation options.
+It's a 5e character sheet application meant to be highly portable with easy management of creation options.
 I intend to have an end-state where new classes and subclasses can be created in-application and easily shared through simple text files.

 I'm also completely nuts and developing on Windows for use on Linux.
 Backwards, I know.